PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Evaluation

-To evaluate the effectiveness of our approach, we compare \patchguru against two baselines: \testora and developer-written regression tests
+\textbf{Baselines.} To evaluate the effectiveness of our approach, we compare \patchguru against three baselines: \testora, LLM-based code review, and developer-written regression tests.

-\paragraph{\testora (\rqone)} To evaluate the effectiveness of \patchguru in detecting real-world bugs, we compare it against \testora~\cite{Pradel2025TestoraUN}, a state-of-the-art patch validation technique that also checks Python code patches against NL artifacts in PRs. \testora generates tests and executing them independently on pre- and post-patch program versions to obtain their outputs for comparison.
+\paragraph{\testora (\rqone)} \testora~\cite{Pradel2025TestoraUN} is a state-of-the-art patch validation technique that also checks Python code patches against NL artifacts in PRs.
+It generates tests and executes them independently on pre- and post-patch program versions to obtain their outputs for comparison.
 When differences arise between the outputs, \testora uses an LLM to determine whether observed behavioral differences are intended w.r.t.\ the NL artifacts; if not, it raises a warning.
-For a fair comparison, we sought the help of \testora's author to run it on our dataset of PRs using their recommended settings and GPT5-mini (i.e., the same model used by \patchguru) as the underlying LLM.
-The reason for comparing against \testora in \rqone but not in \rqtwo is that \testora only generates test cases and does not generate explicit patch oracles, making it infeasible to compare their quality.
+For a fair comparison, we sought the help of \testora's author to run it on our dataset of PRs using their recommended settings and GPT-5-mini as the underlying LLM (i.e., the same model used by \patchguru).
+We compare against \testora in \rqone but not in \rqtwo because \testora generates test cases rather than explicit patch oracles, making it infeasible to compare their adequacy.

+\paragraph{LLM-based code review (\rqone)} We also compare \patchguru against OpenAI's Codex CLI~\cite{openai_codex_review}, an industrial-strength, LLM-based code review tool.
+We select it as a baseline because it is (i) widely used, (ii) open-source, and (iii) developed by OpenAI, the same organization behind GPT-5-mini, our underlying LLM.
+Similar to Testora, we also configure Codex CLI to use GPT-5-mini and apply its \code{/review} feature to analyze the subject PRs.

 \paragraph{Developer-written regression tests (\rqone and \rqtwo)} Developers commonly rely on regression tests to ensure that software evolution does not break existing functionality.
-Thus, to assess the quality of patch oracles generated by \patchguru, we compare their quality against the developer-written regression tests associated with each project.
-For \rqone, the regression tests are also used as an implicit baseline, as they represent the standard validation mechanism employed by developers to ensure patch correctness.
-For \rqtwo, we execute regression tests for all selected PRs in Keras, Marshmallow, and Pandas.
-However, due to Scipy's recent migration from \code{dev.py} to \code{spin}, we are able to execute regression tests only for the 29 most recent PRs.\footnote{The migration, spanning mid-2024 to mid-2025, led to misconfigured default test commands and sporadic test failures across versions; addressing these issues would require costly version-specific customization.} To ensure a fair and efficient comparison, we execute only those tests that execute the function modified in the analyzed patch.
+Thus, to assess the quality of the patch oracles generated by \patchguru, we compare them against the developer-written regression tests associated with each project.
+Due to SciPy's recent migration from \code{dev.py} to \code{spin}, we are only able to execute regression tests for the 29 most recent PRs.\footnote{The migration caused misconfigured default test commands and test failures, requiring costly version-specific customization to address.} To ensure an efficient comparison, we run only those tests that execute the function modified in the analyzed patch.